-The rest of the operation (direct modelling and/or inversion) is absolutely similar to what before reported re the MASW analyses.

-Remember that the interpretation/picking modalities for a ReMi dataset is different from that of a MASW velocity spectrum.
+The rest of the operation (forward modelling and/or inversion) is absolutely similar to the MASW analyses (just remember that the interpretation/picking modalities for a ReMi dataset is different from that of a MASW or ESAC phase-velocity spectrum).

-Few basic recommendations (in order to obtain reliable V_S profiles)
+Few basic recommendations (in order to obtain reliable VS profiles)

-- 1. always work with multi-component data - 2. have a look at our video tutorials - 3. read our books and papers (and try to reproduce the same kind of analyses) - 4. self-learning: work with the data provided with the winMASW[®] software and get familiar with all the several possible procedures
+- 1. always work with multi-component data - 2. have a look at our video tutorials - 3. read our books and papers (and try to reproduce the same kind of analyses) - 4. self-learning: work with the data provided with the winMASW® software and get familiar with all the several possible procedures